appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/index.md

 Set up your private App Store for enterprise app distribution, providing a secure and convenient way to deploy internal applications.

+## Auto-upgrading Server

+Discover the process for enabling automatic updates on your Appcircle server, ensuring your system remains up-to-date with the latest features and security enhancements.

 ## Monitoring

 Learn how to monitor your Appcircle server through the Grafana web interface, enabling you to oversee server performance remotely without the need to access the Appcircle server console directly.

-## Auto Updating

-Discover the process for enabling automatic updates on your Appcircle server, ensuring your system remains up-to-date with the latest features and security enhancements.